Looking for Love in all the Wrong Places

 When your wife comes home drunk…again, when your child is arrested on drug charges, when your cancer returns, when your aging parents make continual demands on you, who do you turn to?
 When you can’t lift your head off the pillow to face another day – how do you bear up, believe, hope, and endure all things?
 How do you go on when you cry out to God in despair but receive no answer?

 You have to believe, truly believe, that the God of mercy loves you immeasurably.
 Nothing you suffer is lost to God’s watchful, loving care.
 No part of your life is without purpose.
 In the book of Genesis, God called Abraham to slay his beloved son Isaac.
 Could I have trusted God that much?
 No anonymous tipster in this story whispers, “Pssst, Abe!
 Just go along with it.
 He’ll stop you at the last minute.
 Trust me.”
-Nope, it didn’t happen that way, but Abraham completely trusted God.
+Nope, it didn’t happen that way.
+Abraham completely trusted God.

 We can find incredible stories of people who have suffered persecution and abject loss throughout history.
-Yet, countless people have survived the unthinkable by believing in God’s promises and trusting in his love.
+Yet, countless people have survived the unthinkable by believing in God’s promises and trusting in His love.
 From the darkness of despair comes the dawn of grace.

-When we can’t see God or hear him in the midst of our pain, we need to believe that his love for us is at the core of our being.
+When we can’t see God or hear Him in the midst of our pain, we need to believe that His love for us is at the core of our being.
 “Blessed are those who suffer well and hope for things unseen, for theirs is the kingdom of God” (1 Corinthians 13:13).
 In suffering, we are comforted by God and, in turn, learn to comfort others.

 What if Jesus’ story had been different?
 What if he had gone to the cross, kicking and screaming?
 He certainly had the right.
 He was being persecuted relentlessly.
 He had done nothing but love his Father and humankind during his life, and for that flawless behavior, he was crucified.
 He could have retaliated with an army of angels, but he didn’t.
 Instead, he was stripped, spat upon, mocked, and killed.
 He could have cursed his enemies to Hell.
 Instead, he prayed for them.